kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 the maximum purchasable quantity at the time of writing, closely approximates a normal distribution with equivalent mean and standard deviation.

-According to the Central Limit Theorem, as sample sizes increase, the sample means should distribute normally, converging on the population mean and standard deviation.
+According to the Central Limit Theorem (CLT), as sample sizes increase, the sample means should distribute normally, converging on the population mean and standard deviation.
 In the largest simulation run on a local M1 chip-based Apple machine, 100,000 trials consisted of 40 packs with 5 cards each, totaling